hallowslab/pymap/README.md

 - `create-user USER EMAIL PASSWORD -r ROLES` -> Will add the USER identified by PASSWORD with the supplied roles to the database, the roles are a comma separated list, they are optional and the default is operator

 # DEV
+- The commands created trough the flask instance should be supplied the parameter `--debug` in order to add the user to the temporary database
+  * `flask --app manage --debug create-user username email@address password`

 # Dockers (not used atm)
 ### Pymap